 So, you should definitely keep these 2 nutrients in mind.

 Like bones, your joints are critical to your ability to move.
 A joint is where two or more bones meet, and provides motion and flexibility for your body.
 Also found at these joints is the specialised cartilage that pads and protects the ends of bones.
 This cartilage absorbs shock and reduces friction so you can move freely!

 In fact, cartilage is continuously changing like bones too!

 However, as we age, the cartilage can break down and not be repaired in time, leading to a loss of cartilage.
 This may reduce joint mobility and flexibility – and may lead to the development of osteoarthritis.

-Collagen is a major component of cartilage for healthy joints.
+Collagen is a major component found in joint cartilage.
 Anlene MoveMax ™ is now specially formulated with collagen.

 Some of us work out in a gym to get bigger muscles and maybe look better.
 But did you know that beyond just looks, good muscle health is a key contributor to lifelong mobility?